ibm-cloud-docs/apiconnect/get_help.md

    It's important to create your case with the correct service so that IBM Support can track the case and assign the appropriate people to help you.
 The list of services depends on your {{site.data.keyword.cloud_notm}} account.
 If you don't see {{site.data.keyword.apiconnect_short}} in the "Services" list, you can locate it as follows:

-   a.
-Locate the "What do you need help with?" section.
+   - Locate the "What do you need help with?" section.
-   b.
-Review the text in that section and click the **view all services** link.
+   - Review the text in that section and click the **view all services** link.
-   c.
-In the complete list of services, locate {{site.data.keyword.apiconnect_short}} and click it (services are listed in alphabetic order).
+   - In the complete list of services, locate {{site.data.keyword.apiconnect_short}} and click it (services are listed in alphabetic order).

 3. Describe your problem.

    Use the fields on the "Create a Case" page to explain your problem.
-The following list describes important information that will assist us with resolving issues that you are having in {{site.data.keyword.apiconnect_short}}:
+The following list describes important information that assists us with resolving issues that you are having in {{site.data.keyword.apiconnect_short}}:

    - For all issues, include the following information: